 Another way of viewing the relationship of cartridges to domains is to consider basic multimedia data types as an extensible foundation that can be customized for specific industries.
-For example, medical applications can customize the Oracle Text for records, Oracle Multimedia for MRI results and heartbeat monitoring, and Oracle Spatial for demographic analysis.
+For example, medical applications can customize the Oracle Text for records and Oracle Spatial for demographic analysis.

 A cartridge that provides basic services can be deployed across many industries.
 A cartridge can also leverage domain expertise across an industry.
 These cartridges can be further extended for more specialized vertical applications.

 The Oracle server provides services for basic data storage, query processing, optimization, and indexing.
 Applications use these services to access database capabilities.
 However, data cartridges have specialized needs because they incorporate domain-specific data.
 To accommodate these specialized applications, these basic services have been made extensible; where standard Oracle services are not adequate for meeting a data cartridge's requirements, you can provide additional services that satisfy the requirements of the specific data cartridge.
 Every data cartridge can provide its own implementations of these services.

 For example, if you are developing a spatial data cartridge for geographic information systems (GIS) applications, you must to implement routines that create a spatial index, insert an entry into the index, update the index, delete from the index, and perform other required operations.
 Thus, you extend the indexing service of the server.

 Consider extensible services and major Oracle capabilities as they relate to data cartridge development.
 Figure 1-1 shows the standard services implemented by the Oracle server.

 Figure 1-1 Oracle Services